-A Strategic Plan is very different from a Business Plan.
-A Strategic Plan sets forth a timeline of specific tasks that need to be completed in order to make your Business Plan a reality.
-It’s a specific list of objectives to reach specific goals.
+A Strategic Plan is not a Investment or Business Plan.
+A Strategic Plan sets forth a timeline of specific tasks that need to be completed in order to meet your investment goals or make your Business Plan a reality.
+Simply stated, it’s a specific list of objectives to reach specific goals.

-Now once your business is up and going, we all know your Business Plan goes in the drawer and your Strategic Plan helps you implement what you conceived in the beginning.
+Now once you have started investing or your business is up and going, we all know your Business Plan goes in the drawer and your Strategic Plan helps you implement what you conceived in the beginning.

-Essentially, I consider it in many ways a checklist of things that need to be completed in the next month, 3 months, 6 months, and 12 months.
-It takes your business plan to the next level when you are trying to decide where it is most effective to spend your time.
-In a lot of ways, the Strategic Plan is the how-to of your Business Plan.
+Essentially, I consider it a time-line of things that need to be completed over the next month, 3 months, 6 months, and 12 months as you head towards you ten-year plan.
+It takes your investing and business plan to the next level when you are trying to decide where it is most effective to spend your time.
+In a lot of ways, the Strategic Plan is the how-to of your Business and Investment Plan.

 Now some of you may feel isolated or alone in this process.
 Others may feel you can’t get your partners ‘to the table’ to build or even implement a Strategic Plan.
 Here are some situations that could be facing some of you and how I suggest you deal with them:

-• Individual owners.
+• Individual.
 Anyone that has owned their own business knows that success can often turn on one simple principle: self-discipline.
-When you own your own business, there is usually no one leaning over your shoulder making sure you are working the hours you need to and focusing your energy on the right tasks.
+When you are single investing for the future, or own your own business, there is usually no one leaning over your shoulder making sure you are working the hours you need to and focusing your energy on the right tasks.
 A Strategic Plan can give you a regular road map to keep you focused, give you checkpoints, and help you set and keep goals.

 • Partnerships.
 A Strategic Plan in a partnership doesn’t have as much to do with self-discipline as it does accountability.
 It is so important for partners to meet on a regular basis to discuss, strategize, decide, assign, and then document every decision they are making as a partnership.
 It is so easy to forget who is doing what, and why you decided on a certain course of action in the business.
 In difficult as well as successful times, the Strategic Plan is oftentimes the glue that can hold a partnership together.